elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ## FAQ

-This section will contain a bunch of questions related to _something not working_ when using Elixir WebRTC.
-Some of these contain very simple fixes to quite non-obvious problems and can be diagnosed using the techniques described earlier in this tutorial.
+This section contains a bunch of questions related to _something not working_ when using Elixir WebRTC or WebRTC in general.
+Some of them can be diagnosed with the techiniques described earlier in this tutorial and can be remedied with simple fixes.

 ### 1. I'm sending data from Elixir WebRTC to a browser, but my HTML video element is loading infinitely and not showing the video.